xied100/cognitive_tests_group_4/ANS_test/README.md

 5. Summary the data using pandas.

+6. Add try-out tests to help the user adapt the test.

-6. Remove the feedback coming after each test, so the user will not be affected.
+7. Remove the feedback coming after each test, so the user will not be affected.